 Notary: once you have your bond, your application typed from the Secretary of State’s website, please call to make an appointment to process your notary application.The Elections Coordinatoris available by appointment Monday, Wednesday and Fridays from July 6 – 15 and July 27-31.
 To reach her, please call 269-781-0988.
 Please leave a message and she will return your call.

-For information about Personal Protection Orders, please call (269) 969-6518 to speak with a clerk.
-The PPO Clerk is available on the following days:
+For information on or to schedule an appointment regarding Personal Protection Orders, please call (269) 969-6518 to speak with a clerk.

 The Calhoun County Clerk and Register of Deeds has two office locations within the County.